-When you’re cooking with an old batch of beans from long-term storage, you’ll have to experiment to get the right ratio of baking soda to water.
+When you’re cooking with an old batch of beans from long-term storage, you’ll have to experiment to get the correct ratio of baking soda to water.

 #6 Add Salt

-It’s a wives tale that salt makes beans tough.
-It actually softens the skin and makes for even cooking.
+It’s a wives tale that salt makes beans tough; it softens the skin and makes for even cooking.

-Often salt is blamed for making beans tough when it’s actually high mineral or acidic water.
+Often salt is blamed for making beans tough when it’s a high mineral or acidic water that is doing it.
 Salt will slow cooking time because it slows water absorption.

 #7 Neutralize Hard or Acidic Water

-Your beans might not be too old it could be the water your using to cook them.
+Your beans might not be too old, and it could be the water you are using to cook them.

 Hard water with a lot of calcium and minerals will prevent beans from softening.
 If you have hard water, use baking soda by adding 1T of Baking Soda to your pot or 1/8tsp per cup of beans.